bsmith89/longev-mgen/doc/submission.md

 Mice were bred, housed, and treated as described in [@Harrison2014].
-Briefly, genetically heterogeneous UM-HET3 mice at each study site were produced by the four-way cross between (BALB/cByJ x C57BL/6J) F1 mothers and (C3H/HeJ x DBA.2J) F1 fathers, as detailed in [@Miller2011].
+Briefly, genetically heterogeneous UM-HET3 mice at each study site were produced by a four-way cross between (BALB/cByJ x C57BL/6J) F1 mothers and (C3H/HeJ x DBA.2J) F1 fathers, as detailed in [@Miller2011].
 Mice were fed LabDiet 5LG6 (TestDiet Inc.) from weaning onwards.
 Starting at 8 months